pprp/LPZero/README.md

 # LPZero: Language Model Zero-cost Proxy Search from Zero

-This repository contains the implementation of LPZero, a framework for automatically designing zero-cost proxies for language models, achieving superior ranking consistency and performance.
+LPZero is a framework for automatically designing zero-cost proxies for language models, achieving superior ranking consistency and performance.

 ## Overview

 LPZero leverages genetic programming to optimize the design of zero-cost proxies, modeled as symbolic expressions.
 It includes a Rule-based Pruning Strategy (RPS) to enhance search efficiency by eliminating unpromising proxies early in the process.

-## Features
+## Key Features

-- Automated zero-cost proxy design
+- Automated zero-cost proxy design for language models
-- Genetic programming for proxy optimization
+- Genetic programming algorithm for proxy optimization
-- Rule-based Pruning Strategy (RPS) for efficient search
+- Rule-based Pruning Strategy (RPS) for efficient search space exploration
-- Evaluation on models like FlexiBERT, GPT-2, and LLaMA-7B
+- Evaluation on state-of-the-art models like FlexiBERT, GPT-2, and LLaMA-7B
+- Comprehensive set of metrics for model evaluation

 ## Installation

-Clone the repository and install the required dependencies:
+1. Clone the repository:

 ```bash
 git clone https://github.com/pprp/LPZero.git